Tim Returns to CrossFit After Stroke

 However, the celebration was cut short when the very next day, the unthinkable happened, and Tim found himself at Tallahassee Memorial HealthCare (TMH) facing a life-threatening condition.

 Early that Friday morning around 5 am, Tim woke up to use the restroom.
 He could tell something didn’t feel right.
 It was a feeling he’d never experienced before.
-He tried to stand in the bathroom, and the next thing he knew, he was one the floor, unable to get up.
+He tried to stand in the bathroom, and the next thing he knew, he was on the floor, unable to get up.

 “I couldn’t move the entire right side of my body – my leg, my arm, nothing,” Tim said.
 “My wife heard me fall, or trying to get up, and asked if I was all right.
 I couldn’t even talk or say the words I was trying to say.”